mojomanphx/BlackJack-school-project/README.md

 # **_BlackJack Program_**

 ## **_Overview_**
 This was a school project from my Java II class.
+The goal was to complete a BlackJack program with some enhancements.
+I could not locate the initial instructions and what were the enhancements.
+There was a brief explination of the game of BlackJack.
+I recieved all the available points for this project.

 ## **_How I accomplished this program_**